Posted under » Raspberry Pi on 29 May 2026

 */5 * * * * touch /home/ubuntu/.stayawake

-Another thing to be aware of when using external SSD using USB, you cannot plug in or plug out another USB device because it will kill the power of the SSD.
+Another drawback in using external SSD using USB, you cannot plug in or plug out another USB device because it will kill the power of the SSD